benjamminj/learningfuze-testing-workshop/README.md

 Lastly, if you're using a real database and you plan on running your end-to-end tests in a deployed test environment (which is a good idea since they'll more closely mirror your production environment), it's a good idea to have your Cypress tests _arrange_ and _clean up_ the data that they are using for tests.
 We won't really dive into _how_ to do this from Cypress, but you can either have it use the API to seed and delete test data or you can do so via command-line scripts.

 ## Conclusion

+There's a lot of things we've covered, however, the only real way to become a master at testing is to _practice_.
+Here's a couple quick practical ways to continue learning about testing and putting it into practice.

+- We didn't test _everything_ in this app!
+Try adding enough tests in this app to push the coverage numbers up to 100%.
+While you might not want 100% in every project, it's a good exercise to take at least one app all the way there. 💯
+- Try this stuff out on a side project.
+Try starting from scratch and installing all of the Jest stuff yourself!
+Find a coverage number that makes you feel confident in the code that you're shipping.
+- Try TDD (Test Driven Development).
+While we didn't cover it here, TDD basically means that you write the _tests before you write the code_.
+You write a failing test, and then write the code to make it pass.
+Once you've got a passing test, you write another failing test, and then the code to make it pass.
+Rinse and repeat.
+- If you're currently at a company that doesn't do much automated testing, be a champion for testing in your engineering team!
+I've worked at 2 companies where testing culture was very low when I started (at one of them I was a junior developer) and at both of them I championed adding tests to the app.
+At one of them the culture of the team eventually shifted towards testing and at the other I left before I could see the culture shift.
+People might be resistant but many times they'll still let you do a demo of the stuff—and being forced to teach your teammates how to test is a great motivation to internalize all of the testing content.

+## Resources for further learning

+- [My blog](https://www.benjaminjohnson.me/blog): I try to post content on my blog from time to time and since I'm very passionate about testing the topic does comes up in my articles.
+Since creating the content for this workshop I actually have a good deal of "overflow" content that will almost certainly make its way into some blog posts in the coming months.
+- [TestingJavaScript.com](https://testingjavascript.com/): it's a bit more expensive than this workshop (about \$300 for a license) but Kent C. Dodds is a master of testing and his content is almost always well worth it.
+I haven't taken the course myself but I have a few friends that have and they all said that it was amazing.
+- **Check the docs for what you're working with:** most front-end and back-end frameworks ship with a "preferred way to test" that's recommended in their docs.
+For example, the React docs talk about some popular testing tools.
+If you look at Angular, they have their own way of testing that's different than React.
+It's always a good idea to see if the community already has a good testing solution in place.
+- [Testing library docs](https://testing-library.com/): testing library has a ton of great guides in their docs, by simply running thru their docs you'll get a lot of best practices for testing, whether of not you use `@testing-library`
+- [Cypress JS Best Practices](https://docs.cypress.io/guides/references/best-practices.html): while they are specific to `cypress`, there's a lot of good stuff there!
+- **Experience!** The best way to learn to write tests and mocks, is to write tests and mocks.
+There's no magic formula, the best way to learn these is to practice.